sabthegreat007/Official-whitepaper-for-SabiraSeal-A-luxury-fashion-authentication-protocol./README.md

 Its verification process, logic, and system architecture are subject to provisional patent filings and proprietary IP protections.

 ---
+Preliminary patent and prior art research yielded no published or filed inventions that match the specific combination and format proposed in SabiraSeal™, as of August 1,2025.

 ## Let’s Build the Future